ZhenjianYang/ZeroAoVoiceTool/README.md

 By now, this tool can only work for:

--   *The Legend of Heroes: Zero no Kiseki* , Chinese Simplified version, version 1.1 (version 1.1 has 1000 save slots but version 1.0 has only 100)
+-   *The Legend of Heroes: Zero no Kiseki* , Chinese Simplified, version 1.1 (version 1.1 has 1000 save slots while version 1.0 has only 100)

--   *The Legend of Heroes: Ao no Kiseki*, Chinese Simplified version, version 1.0
+-   *The Legend of Heroes: Ao no Kiseki*, Chinese Simplified, version 1.0

 To let it work, you need three things done before:

--   first, you need to extact the voice files(\*.at9) from the PS Vita games *Zero no Kiseki Evolution* & *Ao no Kiseki Evolution* (no mater they are card or downloaded games) and convert them to supported files(\*.wav, \*.ogg).
+-   First, you need to extact the voice files(\*.at9) from the PS Vita games *Zero no Kiseki Evolution* & *Ao no Kiseki Evolution* (no mater they are card or downloaded games) and convert them to supported files(\*.wav or \*.ogg).

 -   Second, you need to make voice table files for each scena file(a scena file means a file under the folder "scena").This project also